 Members of an exploration society spend a considerable amount of time, money, and effort exploring places their fellow citizens have never been.
-Whether they’re investigating the ruins of ancient cultures, worlds with no modern technology, or civilizations with no prior contact with the Pact Worlds, Starfinders are always pushing the boundaries of explored space in a quest for snippets of knowledge about the edges of history before and after the Gap.
-When possible, these expeditions are preceded by, or at least accompanied by, a Starfinder forerunner who is specially trained in exploration, scouting, and survival.
+Whether they’re investigating the ruins of ancient cultures, worlds with no modern technology, or civilizations with no prior contact with the Central Worlds, Forerunners are always pushing the boundaries of explored space in a quest for snippets of knowledge about the edges of history before and after the Gap.
+When possible, these expeditions are preceded by, or at least accompanied by, a forerunner who is specially trained in exploration, scouting, and survival.

-Not all members of the Starfinder Society are forerunners, and not all forerunners take this archetype.
 The archetype represents an expert who has spent years studying with and apprenticing under more experienced forerunners.

 The majority of forerunners are envoys, mystics, and operatives, though forerunners who have levels in other classes also exist.